Testing the Top 10 Best Blood Glucose Meters

 On the hunt for the most accurate blood glucose meter?
 This post is for you.

 Below, we put 10 of the best blood glucose meters on the market to the test to find which is the most accurate.

 Are Blood Glucose Meters Accurate?

 A few months ago, I read a post on blood glucose meter (in)accuracy that was quite alarming.
-Chris Hannemann, T1D and OpenAPS'er, tested five popular blood glucose meters for accuracy and found major discrepancies.
+Chris Hannemann, who has type 1 diabetes and is an OpenAPS'er, tested five of the best blood glucose meters for accuracy and found major discrepancies.

-The overall variability between the meters was roughly ±11 %, and two of the meters -- both from the same manufacturer -- showed major bias.
+The overall variability between the meters studied by Hannemann was roughly ±11%, and two of the meters—both from the same manufacturer—showed major bias.

-Chris had been using one of those meters to calibrate his CGM and consistently found that his lab-measured A1C would come in a full percentage point higher than his CGM average would predict (e.g., the meter-calibrated CGM data would correspond to an A1C of 6%, but laboratory-measured A1C would actually be 7%).
+Hannemann had been using one of those meters to calibrate his continuous glucose monitor (CGM) and consistently found that his lab-measured A1C would come in a full percentage point higher than his CGM average would predict.
+For example, the meter-calibrated CGM data would correspond to an A1C of 6%, but laboratory-measured A1C would actually be 7%.

 - Accu-Chek Aviva Connect